frank038/Qt5desktop2/README.md

 This is a single application that integrates a desktop and a panel.
 It's an union of my SimpleDesktop and Qt5simpledock programs (and has the same features).

+Added feature: can store and manage the notifications (with my program qt5notification, experimental version), if enabled: a gray icon will appear at the right of the bar, and just click on it to show a dialog; the disable button means 'do not disturb'.

 Personalizations in the config files, mainly:
 - cfg_qt5desktop.py
 - cfg_dock.py